 Applications may be made at any time in the year, but in any case, a minimum of twelve weeks must be allowed before the start of the proposed project.
 Bursaries cannot be given retrospectively.

-Anyone interested in applying for a Bursary should download and an application form The first one is is for manual entry and subsequent posting whereas the second is a version where you may make your entries direct onto the form on your computer and either email or alternatively print out and post.
-You can download these by right clicking on the appropraite entry below and saving the file on your computer.
+Anyone interested in applying for a Bursary should download the application form.
+You may make your entries direct onto the form on your computer and either email or alternatively print out and post.
+Just right click on the link below and save the file on your computer.

 |Fillable Application form|